Tuning of altermagnetism by strain

 \section{Computational details}

-Kohn-Sham equations were solved using projector augmented wave method \cite{Blochl} as implemented in the Vienna ab initio simulation package (VASP) \cite{Kresse,Kresse2}.
+Kohn-Sham equations were solved using projector augmented wave (PAW) method \cite{Blochl} as implemented in the Vienna ab initio simulation package (VASP) \cite{Kresse,Kresse2}.
 For transition metal fluorides, we employed the PBEsol exchange-correlation functional \cite{Perdew} and pseudopotentials with $2p$ orbitals on the transition-metal atoms treated as core.
 The energy cutoff for the plane wave expansion was set to 520 eV, and a 6$\times$6$\times$8 Brillouin zone mesh was used to relax the tetragonal unit cell.
 We adopted a Gaussian smearing of 0.02 eV for Brillouin zone integration for relaxation calculations, and tetrahedron method with Bl\"ochl corrections in the total energy calculations.
 Hellmann-Feynman forces were converged to 0.005 eV/\AA.
 To extract the exchange parameters in fluorides, we extended to an orthorhombic 1$\times$2$\times$2 supercell to include more neighbor shells, and fitted the total energy of eight different spin configurations to Heisenberg Model with exchange interactions up to the third nearest neighbor shell.
 Spin-orbit coupling was included for the constraint field calculations for strain-induced canting moments.

 For MnTe and CrSb, the $2p$ orbitals for Cr and Sb atoms were treated as valence electrons, and we used the PBE functional \cite{PBE}.
-To ensure convergence of the constrained DFT calculations for spin cantings, we increased the Brillouin zone mesh to 18$\times$18$\times$12 and 22$\times$22$\times$16 for MnTe (insulator) and CrSb (metal), respectively.
-For CrSb we also increased the plane wave expansion cutoff to 600 eV.
+In the calculations of strain-induced DMI energies using the generalized force theorem, we used the Brillouin zone mesh of 22$\times$22$\times$15 and the plane wave expansion cutoff to 600 eV.

-To take into account electronic correlation on transition metal ions in fluorides, we adopted the DFT+$U$ method \cite{Liechtenstein}.
+To take into account electronic correlation on transition-metal ions in fluorides and MnTe, we adopted the DFT+$U$ method \cite{Liechtenstein}.
 The values of $U$ and $J$ were calculated using the constrained occupation method using the FLEUR code~\cite{fleurCode}, and they are listed in Table \ref{UJ} along with the structural parameters.
 For MnTe we used $U=4.8$ and $J=0.8$ eV \cite{Mu2019,Mazin2023,Belashchenko2025}.